-100 % of the eligible cost (80% from EMFF and 20 % from the national budget).
+Intensity of public aid: 100% of the eligible expenditure (which contains maximum 80% EMFF contribution and 20% national contribution).

-The allocation is 1,751,293 EUR, predetermined.
+The allocation is 1.751.293 EUR, predetermined.

-Beneficiaries: Public law bodies or the designated body for the task.
+Beneficiaries: Public law bodies or the body designated for the task (National Agricultural Research and Innovation Centre Research Institute of Agricultural Economics).

 S.O.
-3.B: Provision of support to monitoring, control and enforcement, thereby enhancing institutional capacity and the efficiency of public administration without increasing the administrative burden (Article 6(3)(b) of Regulation No. 508/2014)
+2: Provision of support to monitoring, control and enforcement, thereby enhancing institutional capacity and the efficiency of public administration, without increasing the administrative burden (Art.
+6(3)(b) of EMFF Reg.)

-Measure 3.2: Implementation of the Union framework for control, inspection and enforcement required by Article 36 of Regulation (EU) No. 1380/2013 and further detailed in Regulation (EC) No. 1224/2009.
+Measure 3.2: Implementation of the Union framework for control, inspection and enforcement

-(The measure is consistent with Art.76(1) and 76(2)(c) and 76(2) (j) of Reg.
-No. 508/2014)
+(The measure is consistent with Art.
+76(1) and 76(2)(c), (d), (h) and (j) of EMFF Reg.)